-Are you moving or is your child heading off to school?
-Either way, it’s important to know how your homeowner’s insurance covers you and your family when moving.
-Here we break it down for you so that you can make a better-informed decision.
+Are you moving, or is your child heading off to school?
+Either way, it’s important to know how exactly your homeowner’s insurance covers you and your family when moving.
+Today, we’ll break it down for you in hopes that you can make a better-informed decision.

 Students Moving Out

-If your child is leaving home to attend school, your home insurance policy might protect their belongings but only up to a maximum dollar amount.
-But it’s important to note that not all insurance policies will cover your child if they are moving out permanently or studying part-time.
+If your child is leaving home to attend school, your home insurance policy might protect their belongings, but only up to a maximum dollar amount.
+It’s important to note that not all insurance policies will cover your child if they are moving out permanently or studying part-time.
 If your policy does not fully cover your child, it’s wise to get them additional renters’ insurance.
-This will provide them liability coverage as well as personal property coverage in the case of fire, theft, and vandalism.
+This will provide them with liability coverage as well as personal property coverage in the case of fire, theft, and/or vandalism.
 Depending on your child’s location and unique needs, it’s best to talk to an insurance broker who can find the right protection for them.